statusbits/smartthings/VirtualThings/README.md

 This virtual device implements SmartThings "Illuminance Measurement" device capability and can be used to display illuminance data from external source.
-The device current illuminance value can be set by calling its 'setCurrentValue' command with illuminance value (in lux) as an argument:
+The device current illuminance value can be set by calling its 'parse' command with "illuminance:<value>" string as an argument, where <value> is illuminance value in lux:

-    setCurrentValue(400)
+    parse("illuminance:<value>")

 ### Virtual Motion Tile